 Prior to joining Foley, Katie was an associate at Allard & Fish, P.C., where she represented a chapter 7 trustee and corporate debtors, secured and unsecured creditors, and trustees in all aspects of bankruptcy litigation.

-Katie was named one of the American Bankruptcy Institute’s “40 Under 40” emerging leaders in insolvency practice in 2018, as well as selected for inclusion in the 2014 New York Super Lawyers – Rising Stars® list.
+Katie was selected by Lawdragon as one of the 500 Leading U.S. Bankruptcy and Restructuring Lawyers in 2020.
+She was named one of the American Bankruptcy Institute’s “40 Under 40” emerging leaders in insolvency practice in 2018, as well as selected for inclusion in the 2014 New York Super Lawyers – Rising Stars® list.

 Katie is also particularly devoted to pro bono legal work.
 She represented a church and restructured its debt through a sale of its real property to avoid a bankruptcy filing.